sepehrooo/albelli-code-challenge/README.md

 # albelli-code-challenge
 Albelli's Senior Frontend Developer Code Challenge

-## Definitions
+## Definitions/Variables
-Since the app requirement is to be able to convert from Inches to Pixels and vice versa, I am using the standard print industry quality of 300PPI(Pixels Per Inch) for this conversion.
+Since the app requirement is to be able to convert from Inches to Pixels and vice versa, I am using the standard print industry quality of 300PPI(Pixels Per Inch) for this conversion, but you can change that and also change canvas size from app/js/variables.ts.

-So given that the canvas size should be 15" x 10", it would be 4500px * 3000px in our app which we'll style to be 375px * 250px to be nice in a mobile/desktop screen.
+So given that the canvas size should be 15" x 10" (You can change it from app/js/variables.ts), it would be 4500px * 3000px in our app which we'll style to be smaller to be nice in a mobile/desktop screen.

-Also everywhere in our app when we need to convert from pixels to inches or vice versa we'll use 300PPI as our conversion unit.
+Also everywhere in our app when we need to convert from pixels to inches or vice versa we'll use printPixelPerInchQuality variable from app/js/variables.ts (default: 300PPI) as our conversion unit.
 Like when we want to generate JSON file in inches and when we want to import a JSON file in inches and convert it to pixels.

 ## Installation